-Early Native American tribes are to thank for christening the moons.
+Early Native American tribes are primarily to thank for christening the moons.
 Naming each moon of the month helped people who didn’t use the 365-day calendar to keep track of time.
-The moons are typically named based on the flora, fauna, seasonal weather patterns, or tribe’s activities such as planting, harvesting, and hunting.
+The moons are named based on the flora, fauna, seasonal weather patterns, or tribe’s activities such as planting, harvesting, and hunting.

 The Strawberry Moon is also sometimes referred to as the Rose Moon, Hoeing Moon, Mead Moon, or Honey Moon.

-When is the Strawberry Moon?
+When Is the Strawberry Moon?

 European settlers usually referred to June’s full moon as the Rose Moon or the Honey Moon in reference to ancient European marriage customs that involved giving and drinking mead (made from honey).